solana-labs/solana/net/README.md

 $ ./gce.sh create -n 5 -c 1  #<-- Create a GCE testnet with 5 validators, 1 client (billing starts here)
 $ ./init-metrics.sh $(whoami)   #<-- Configure a metrics database for the testnet
 $ ./net.sh start             #<-- Deploy the network from the local workspace
-$ ./ssh.sh                   #<-- Details on how to ssh into any testnet node
+$ ./ssh.sh                   #<-- Details on how to ssh into any testnet node to access logs/etc
 $ ./gce.sh delete            #<-- Dispose of the network (billing stops here)
 ```